mwpb/introduction-univalence-coq/README.md

 Compile > Compile buffer
 ```

 on any files that Coq has trouble loading.
+Hopefully the addition of a line in [\_CoqProject](_CoqProject) has taken care of LoadPath issues.
+If not please try the solution suggested [here](https://stackoverflow.com/questions/16202666/coqide-cant-load-modules-from-same-folder).

 ## Intended order of files